Leafwing-Studios/fop-rules/docs/character-options/powers/devout.md

 </div>

-Nothing occurs when you first cast this miracle, although a strange breeze begins to blow over your allies.
-Select any number of allied creatures within range when you first cast this miracle.
+Nothing occurs when you first cast this miracle, although an ominous dread fills all nearby creatures, revealing your location and making them acutely aware of the fact that you are preparing a profane sacrifice to your god.
+You cannot benefit from the Hidden status while concentrating on this miracle.
 Unlike with other miracles, you cannot voluntarily choose to end your concentration on this miracle, and nothing you or your allies willingly do can break your concentration or end this effect.

 While you are concentrating on this miracle, your favor continues to build up as you wait for the foreseen events to occur.
 The first time your favor is 5 or more at the start of your turn, this portent comes to pass.
-At that time, your concentration on this miracle ends and you and your allies are carried away as you become one with the four winds.
+At that time, your concentration on this miracle ends and a single creature is taken as a sacrifice to your gods.

-The creatures selected immediately disappear into puffs of wind.
-Choose an outdoor location you have visited before.
-The selected creatures gain the benefits of a rest and reappear there one day later.
+At that time, you must select a sentient creature within range.
+They immediately die.
+Your party gains a Resolve.

-### Wrath of the Cyclone
+### Wrath of the Damned

 <div class="tight">